Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 If they do, be sure to bring your Medicare card to your appointment so that they can request payment from Medicare.

-Pregnancy can be an emotional time.
-Sometimes counselling can assist with processing this stage of life.
+Pregnancy can be an emotional time, and counselling can assist with processing this stage of life.
 If you feel in need of some support for your mental health, you may be eligible for some free therapy sessions.
-Ask your doctor to refer you to a counsellor for support with your pregnancy.
-Medicare can cover the cost of three sessions when related to pregnancy support.
+Ask your doctor to refer you to a counsellor for support with your pregnancy, and be sure to check if your therapist offers bulk billing.

-To learn more about Medicare entitlements visit Services Australia.
+To learn more about Medicare entitlements, visit Services Australia.

 If someone’s life is in danger, or you feel unsafe, dial 000 for immediate help.